This post may contain affiliate links. Please read how we make money for more information.

 7. Buy Used Whenever Possible

-Another great frugal living tip you can use to save money is to buy used things as much as possible.
+Another simple strategy you can use to save money is to buy used things as much as possible.
 Many people sell things used for just a fraction of what they cost new.
 If you are a savvy shopper and don’t mind buying things second hand, you may be able to realize substantial savings over buying new.

 There are many places you can shop to find great deals on used items.
 You can check out yard sales, thrift stores, flea markets, and other places.
 You can even shop for used items without having to leave your home by checking online buy and sell marketplaces like Craigslist, Facebook Marketplace, OfferUp, and others.